zazuko/barnard59-legacy/README.md

 # barnard59

+__NOTE__: This is the *legacy* version and should __not__ be used anymore.
+The sole reason for this repo are some old dependencies in pipelines that did not switch to the current version yet.
+Use [barnard59](https://github.com/zazuko/barnard59) instead.
+This repo will be deleted at one point.

 Build better Linked Data pipelines in less time with barnard59 to have more time to look at the [sky](https://en.wikipedia.org/wiki/Pipe_Nebula). barnard59 bundles a lot of tools with an easy to use API.
 To allow processing of big amounts of data, it's based on [streams](https://nodejs.org/api/stream.html).